-- 5.12 Financial contributions towards primary health care facilities will be required in lieu of on-site provision.
-A package of health care requirements has been agreed in conjunction with East Leicestershire & Rutland Clinical Commissioning Group (CCG). - 5.13 The level of financial contribution required towards healthcare facilities is based on the East Leicestershire and Rutland CCG's formula for the provision of healthcare.
-East Leicestershire and Rutland CCG have indicated that there is potential to increase capacity in local primary care facilities in order to meet future needs arising from proposed growth.
+- 6.13 Financial contributions towards primary health care facilities will be required in lieu of on-site provision.
+A package of health care requirements has been agreed in conjunction with East Leicestershire & Rutland Clinical Commissioning Group (CCG). - 6.14 The level of financial contribution required towards healthcare facilities is based on the East Leicestershire and Rutland CCG's formula for the provision of healthcare.
+East

 1 The Lubbesthorpe mitigation measures include: new road bridges over the M1 and M69; improvements to the A47 including junction improvements and bus priority measures; a 'right turn' solution lane from Leicester Lane onto the B4114; new public transport linkages along Baines Lane to the A47; an improved bus service; and new pedestrian and cycle linkages.
-2 '510' within the plan period up to 2029.
+2 (510' within the plan period up to 2020